mecid/mecid.github.io/_posts/2019-06-19-building-forms-with-swiftui.md

 }
 ```

-Here we have a simple SettingsStore class which conforms to BindableObject protocol.
-The single requirement is didChanged property.
-SwiftUI uses this property to understand when something is changed, and as soon as changes appear, it rebuilds the depending views.
+Here we have a simple *SettingsStore* class which conforms to *BindableObject* protocol.
+The single requirement is *didChanged* property. *SwiftUI* uses this property to understand when something is changed, and as soon as changes appear, it rebuilds the depending views.

-Another interesting point here is the usage of Combine framework.
-We use notification center publisher to subscribe on UserDefaults changes.
-As soon as UserDefault values change we get a notification and then we send it to didChange property.
-I will try to cover an introduction to Combine framework in future posts.
-But for now, you have to know that every change in UserDefaults sends Void value to didChange property, which triggers View rebuild process.
+Another interesting point here is the usage of *Combine* framework.
+We use notification center publisher to subscribe on *UserDefaults* changes.
+As soon as *UserDefault* values change we get a notification and then we send it to *didChange* property.
+I will try to cover an introduction to *Combine* framework in future posts.
+But for now, you have to know that every change in *UserDefaults* sends *Void* value to *didChange* property, which triggers *View* rebuild process.

-We can replace usage of NotificationCenter publisher by calling send method of didChange property in the every property setter inside the SettingsStore, but it looks like boilerplate.
+We can replace usage of *NotificationCenter* publisher by calling send method of *didChange* property in the every property setter inside the *SettingsStore*, but it looks like boilerplate.
 So let's keep it like this.

 #### SettingsView
 Let's start to build our settings screen UI.
-We will use Text, Toggle, Stepper, Picker, and Button components.
-Here is the source code of our SettingsView.
+We will use *Text*, *Toggle*, *Stepper*, *Picker*, and *Button* components.
+Here is the source code of our *SettingsView*.

 ```swift
 import SwiftUI